STRIDES/NIHCloudLabAzure/notebooks/GenAI/embedding_demos/readme.md

-        AZURE_SEARCH_INDEX = "documents-index" # The index name 'documents-index' is used as default in this demo BLOB_CONTAINER_NAME = "Your Azure Blob Container name hosting files from /search_documents" BLOB_CONNECTION_STRING = "Your Azure Blob connection string" ngrok_key = "Your Ngrok Authtoken from STEP 1"
+        AZURE_SEARCH_INDEX = "documents-index" # The index name 'documents-index' is used as default in this demo BLOB_CONTAINER_NAME = "Your Azure Blob Container name hosting files from /search_documents" BLOB_CONNECTION_STRING = "Your Azure Blob connection string"
     ```
 5. Save the `.env` file and exit the text editor:
     - Press `Ctrl + X` to exit the text editor.